tokay-lang/tokay/README.md

 Contributions of any kind, might it be code, bug reports and fixes, documentation, support or advertising are always welcome!

-Take a look into the [bug tracker](https://github.com/phorward/tokay/issues) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things that need to be improved.
+Take a look into the [bug tracker](https://github.com/phorward/tokay/issues) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things that need to be improved (there are plenty of them).

 Feel free to [contact me](https://phorward.info) on any questions, or directly [file an issue here](https://github.com/phorward/tokay/issues/new).

-Tokay is my first Rust project I've started, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.
+Tokay is my first project I've started in Rust, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.

 If you want to create a pull request, ensure that `cargo run` and `cargo test` run without errors.
 When new features where added, don't miss to write some unit tests for them.
-Run `cargo fmt` before your finally commit.
+Run `cargo fmt` before you finally commit.

 ## Logo